When somebody calls my home, telephones ring in Italy, New York and Japan.

 3. COST: To do so without any outside funding over and above the time and finances of ordinary people.

-The Stranger’s Guide to Talliston by John Tarrow is crowdfunding at Unbound
+The Stranger’s Guide to Talliston by John Tarrow will be published this summer by Unbound